Special offer

 Simple job offer letter template

-With great pleasure, I extend the following employment offer to you.
+It gives me great pleasure to extend the following employment offer to you.

 Sincerely,